estuary/connectors/source-kafka/README.md

 # `source-kafka` Connector

-This is an [Airbyte Specification-compatible](https://docs.airbyte.io/understanding-airbyte/airbyte-specification) connector that reads from Kafka topics/partitions.
+This is a flow connector that reads from Kafka topics/partitions.

 ## Getting Started